robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 #### **View a live version of the page here:** <br/>
 https://astounding-croissant-e86522.netlify.app/ <br/>
 _**I am aware the styling on the landing page has a white bar above the footer.
 This was not present when running on my machine.
 Not sure why it has popped up in the deploy.
-I am looking into it and will fix the issue as soon as i find it**_
+I am looking into it and will promptly fix it**_

 ## Table of Contents
 1. [Description](#program-description)